-Containment protection at the point of connection to the water supply must be rated according to the highest hazard posed within the site.
-For example, a hose tap at a grease arrestor requires a high hazard device, therefore the backflow prevention device required at the water connection of the property for containment protection is also required to be a high hazard device.
+- All class 7b buildings are deemed high hazard. - Containment hazard is considered the same as the highest hazard posed within the site.
+For example, a hose tap at a grease arrestor requires a high hazard device, therefore the backflow prevention device required for containment protection is also required to be a high hazard device.